Use this SleepFoundation.org link for the most current discount on ResMed products

 Lifestyle adjustments like losing weight may help address the symptoms of sleep apnea in the long term.
 However, one of the most effective treatments that can immediately improve sleep apnea symptoms is continuous positive airway pressure (CPAP) therapy.

 A CPAP mask is a key piece of equipment for CPAP therapy.
 The mask connects to your CPAP machine with tubing, creates an airtight seal around your mouth and nose, and delivers pressurized air to help keep your airways open as you sleep.
-Although CPAP masks are required for CPAP therapy, they often don’t come included with new CPAP units.
+Although CPAP masks are required for CPAP therapy, they are usually sold separately from new CPAP units.

 When shopping for a CPAP mask, you’ll quickly realize they come in many different shapes and sizes.
 We’ll examine the different styles of masks and discuss which mask types suit which sleeper types so you can find the best CPAP mask for your needs.